 Patient characteristics, including age (years), height (cm), sex (m/f), weight (kg), systolic and diastolic blood pressure (mmHg, measured with a sphygmomanometer), and cardiac output (L/min), are listed in Table \ref{tab:PatientData}.

-\textbf{3D rendering.} 3D rendered volumes are generated from both the MRA and 4D-MRI images, but vessel dimensions are only extracted from the MRA image.
-The aorta, head, and neck vessels are segmented using 3D Slicer, a popular open-source software from Kitware \cite{Federov2012,Kikinis14}.
-Using thresholding, cutting, and islanding (tools within 3D Slicer), we create a 3D rendered volume.
-The threshold for the 4D-MRIs is 0.51 to 1.00 Hounsfield Units (HU), and the threshold for MRAs is 430 to 1262 HU.
-The rendered volumes are saved to a stereolithography (STL) file and imported into Paraview \cite{Utkarsh15}, from which they are converted to a VTK polygonal data file.
+\textbf{3D rendering.} 3D rendered volumes are generated from the MRA and 4D-MRI images but vessel dimensions are only extracted from the MRA image.
+The aorta, head, and neck vessels are segmented using 3D Slicer, an open-source software from Kitware \cite{Federov2012,Kikinis14}.
+Using thresholding, cutting, and islanding (3D Slicer tools), we create a 3D rendered volume.
+The threshold for the 4D-MRIs is 0.51-1.00 Hounsfield Units (HU), and the threshold for MRAs is 430-1262 HU.
+The rendered volumes are saved to a stereolithography (STL) file, imported into Paraview \cite{Utkarsh15}, and converted to a VTK polygonal data file.

-\textbf{Centerlines.} Using VMTK, centerlines are generated from maximally inscribed spheres.
+\textbf{Centerlines.} \hot{Using the Vascular Modeling Toolkit (VMTK), centerlines are generated from maximally inscribed spheres (Figure \ref{fig:segment})}.
 At each point along the centerline, the vessel radius is obtained from the associated sphere \cite{Antiga2008}.
 Users manually select an inlet and outlet points.
-With this information, VMTK recursively generates centerlines, beginning at the outlets and determining pathways to the inlet.
+VMTK recursively generates centerlines, beginning at the outlets and determining pathways to the inlet.
 Junctions are defined as the points where two centerlines intersect.
 This procedure does not place the junction point at the barycenter for most vessels, especially those branching from the aorta.
-To correct this discrepancy, we use an in-house algorithm \cite{BartoloLaPole2023}, which is detailed in the supplement.
+To correct this, we use an in-house algorithm \cite{BartoloLaPole2023} detailed in the supplement.